 So, take a trip around your organization.
 Are your people keeping up in real time or are they unquestioningly executing on yesterday’s strategy?
 How ready is your organization to adapt to a shifting strategy?
 What are you doing to notice trends and changes in the business landscape and customer and partner ecosystems?
 These are key areas that present both opportunities and threats.
 Who is watching your organization’s back?
 Who is spotting dangerous currents or bountiful waters?
 Is anybody at the table bringing an outside perspective?
 Do you have sensors in the ground to take notice?
 Here is a visual tool and 5 steps that will keep your business apprised to the changing world outside your organization.

-5 steps to business success
+Take these 5 steps to have better business success

 Timely and relevant communications is essential for businesses to reach their target audience.
 Anything less is noise that will largely go unnoticed or worse irritate the intended audience.
 Sadly, many organizations fall into the trap of poorly segmenting communications.
 Sales and even some marketing personnel fail to differentiate between suspects, prospects, and customers.
 When this happens, loyal customers are often overlooked.
 Think how a loyal customer feels about your brand when prospects receive better offers than they do.
 This results in customer churn, diminished sales, and poor loyalty.